formancehq/stack/sdks/go/docs/OrchestrationApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetFlowRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetWorkflowRequest struct via the builder pattern

 Name | Type | Description  | Notes